 For absences of 18 days or more, students may receive no credit.
-The school will determine an educational plan c.
-ABSENCE PROTOCOL
+The school will determine an educational plan.

 A diploma will not be issued by St. Theresa School to an eighth grade student with unearned credit and the selected high school will be notified.